binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 #### Other Offerings

+* [Bash Bunny](https://hakshop.com/products/bash-bunny) from Hak5, is similar to Rubber Ducky, but more fully featured, it has a full featured Linux distribution onboard and is accessible via serial console
-[PoisonTap](https://github.com/samyk/poisontap) from [Samy Kamkar](https://samy.pl/) runs on devices such as the Raspberry Pi Zero and others.
+* [PoisonTap](https://github.com/samyk/poisontap) from [Samy Kamkar](https://samy.pl/) runs on devices such as the Raspberry Pi Zero

 #### Additional USB Hardware